Performance Articles For Developers

 Pattern - Avoid unnecessary recalculation

-To avoid unnecessary recalculation of expensive results, consider caching the data and refresh the cache on a regular basis.
+To avoid unnecessary recalculation of expensive results, consider caching the data and refresh the cache regularly.
 Let's say you want to show the top five open sales orders or a VIP customers list on the role center.
 The content of such a list probably doesn't change significantly every hour.
 There's no need to calculate that from raw data every time the page is loaded.
 Instead, create a table that can contain the calculated data and refresh every hour/day using a background job.

 Another example of unexpected recalculation is when using query objects.
 In contrast to using the record API, query results aren't cached in the primary key cache in the Business Central server.
 Any use of a query object will always go to the database.
 So, sometimes it's faster to not use a query object.